mtorres253/mtorres253.github.io/chapt-8/index.md

 ---
 layout: default
-title: Putting Intentions into action
+title: Intentions and action
 ---
 <p class="type">Chapter 8</p>

+# Intentions and Action

 The long view, small steps and positive emotions

 In this chapter we are going to focus on goals.
 We spend a lot of time talking about goals, but most people think of them only in a practical sense.
 Here we are going to focus on their emotion-al impact as well.

-# Putting Intentions Into Action
+## Setting Intentions and creating a plan

 It is important to have a long term vision because it can act as a motivator and give us a sense of purpose.
 However, in order to get there, we need milestones along the way.